 A few years ago, I dumped out all of my dogs’ fish oil …

-In a nutshell, most dogs get too many omega-6 fats in their diet.
-And feeding higher amounts of omega-6 fats lead to an increase in inflammation in your dog’s body.
+Most dogs eat kibble or meats that eat grains and starchy foods.
+These foods are too rich in omega-6 fats.
+And feeding higher amounts of some omega-6 fats leads to an increase in inflammation in your dog’s body.

 This excess inflammation puts your dog at risk.
-Because chronic inflammation leads to many health issues including:
+This type of chronic inflammation can lead to common health issues including:

 - Allergy symptoms